 Private student loans (also known as alternative loans) are loans made by banks and private lending institutions.
-They are not part of the Federal government’s guaranteed student loan program and usually do not have the same generous benefits.
+They are not part of the Federal government’s guaranteed student loan program and usually do not have the same benefits.
 They can have high variable interest rates and are often a more expensive source of educational financing.
-A Student should not consider borrowing from a private or alternative loan program until all Federal Loan options have been exhausted.
+Students may not want to consider borrowing from a private or alternative loan program until all Federal Loan options have been exhausted.
 It is strongly recommended that students schedule an appointment in the Office of Student Financial Aid before pursuing alternative loans.

 This need‐based grant is derived from the financial aid fee charged to all students enrolled at FAU.
 The student must complete the FAFSA form and demonstrate financial need to receive this funding, and because it is a grant, it is not repaid.
 Funds are awarded on a first-come-first-served basis.